...

 Steam helps clear mucus

-[3] Far-infrared saunas for treatment of cardiovascular factors – summary of published evidence
+[3] Far-infrared saunas for treatment of cardiovascular factors – summary of published evidence May help lower blood pressure May be a therapy for congestive heart failure

 [4] Sauna bathing is associated with reduced cardiovascular mortality and improves risk prediction in men and women: a perspective cohort study